madhavam12/TestApp/readme.md

 # Description
 Sample app for the test.
+Did not use locators for dependency injection to keep it simple since it's a smaller project.

 # Additional Features